 First of all, what is innovation?
-In the simplest form, innovation is a new technique, method or device.
+In the simplest form, innovation is a new technique, method, or device.
 Since a new idea makes sense only if it is better than the old one, innovation comes with improvements.
-Why will anyone change his method of doing certain things if he won’t get a better, faster or a more accurate result?
+Why will anyone change his method of doing certain things if he won’t get a better, faster, or more accurate result?

-So, innovation can be perceived as a better device, better technique or even a better application of an existing knowledge.
-To the corporate world, better could mean improved turnaround time or more cost-effective solution.
-So, innovation can be defined as more cost-effective and better technologies, services, processes, products and even business models.
+So, innovation can be perceived as a better device, better technique, or even a better application of existing knowledge.
+To the corporate world, better could mean improved turnaround time or a more cost-effective solution.
+So, innovation can be defined as more cost-effective and better technologies, services, processes, products, and even business models.

 For instance, the emergence of smartphones was a radical innovation.
 The sales of all existing phones began to plummet.
 Every phone manufacturer began to join the bandwagon of smartphone production.
 Right now, smartphones run on either Android or iOS.
 Nokia that used to be the leader in the sales of mobile phones is now struggling because they did not join the bandwagon early enough and when they did, they wanted their phone to run on another kind of platform.
 Radical innovation disrupts the market so it is also called disruptive innovation.

-On the other hand, incremental innovations is about making an existing product better or upgrading an existing product or service.
+On the other hand, incremental innovations are about making an existing product better or upgrading an existing product or service.
 A very good example of incremental innovation is by reducing the price of the same product.
 It usually starts with a particular retailer.
-Drop in sales will force others to reduce their prices too.
+Drop-in sales will force others to reduce their prices too.

 Embrace Research and Development